 An internal change has been made to the way code is created in SNIP in order to better support the Qt platform and their web browser.
 The display of various maps in SNIP depends on underlying web technologies found in Qt.
 And they have decided to only support the QtWebEngine on windows with MSVC rather than GCC/Mingw as was done before.
 And therefore the project needed to move away from the prior Qt technology (where there is also a slow memory leak in the Qt web tools) and update to the current tool chain.
 A large number of internal code changes fell out from this decision.
 The GCC compiler will continue to be used in the Ubuntu builds of SNIP.

 Are all being developed in the current release to relate reports to real time data streams and to client connections.
 Some of these are now evident as you use the pre-release.
 You will see the console log details are somewhat cleaner due to the ability to use style sheets.
 As the visual content of several reports has grown as well, systems to pause the display for updated content has also been added.

 P.F.A.T. is coming

 Beyond the simple the parse or no-parse selection supported in SNIP today, PFAT™ allows a rich set of features to operate on every data stream in your Caster.
-This unique SNIP feature is described further here (link pending release).
+This unique SNIP feature is described further here (a preliminary link pending release).